finegeometer/articles/memory-safety-alternative.md

 }
 ```

 It's unfortunate that I'm forced to make infinite loops unsafe.
-While code that hangs is annoying, I worry that forbidding it will have a side-effect of disallowing too many correct programs.
+While infinite loops are annoying, I worry that forbidding them will have the side-effect of disallowing too many correct programs.

 On the other hand, I like the absence of panics.
 I've seen several Rust APIs that are annoyingly complicated because they have to consider the possibility of a panic.
 Mutex poisoning is the first example that comes to mind, but I know I've seen others.

 It's worth noting that getting rid of `panic!()` does *not* mean I have to get rid of `todo!()`.
-Instead, `todo!()` should be a signal to the compiler to only do typechecking, not code generation.
+Instead, `todo!()` should be a signal to the compiler to do typechecking, but not code generation.
 Then `todo!()` *has* no runtime behavior, so it doesn't need to panic.

 # Conclusion

 This has been an exploration of one interesting way to ensure memory safety.
-Can you come up with any others?
+There are probably many more — can you come up with any?

 ---